mdouchin/termux-postgis-script/README.md

 # Install PostgreSQL and PostGIS, and create a gis database and a gis user with gis password
 # Nothing will be done if PostgreSQL is already installed
+# Install also sshd, shows the user name and asks for a password
+# Nothing will be done if sshd is already installed
 ./liz.sh in

 # Start, stop, restart, get status for PostgreSQL server